Mentalab-hub/explorepy/docs/installation.rst

 Mac
 ^^^
-1. Install XCode from Mac App store.
-An upgrade to the latest version of MacOS might be required for installation of XCode.
+1. Install XCode from the Mac App store.
+For this, you may need to upgrade to the latest version of MacOS.
-For older versions of MacOS, you can find compatible versions of XCode in this `page <https://en.wikipedia.org/wiki/Xcode>`_.
+For older versions of MacOS, you can find compatible versions of XCode `here <https://en.wikipedia.org/wiki/Xcode>`_.
-All old Xcode versions are available in `this link <https://developer.apple.com/download/more/>`_.
+All old Xcode versions are available `here <https://developer.apple.com/download/more/>`_.

 2. Accept the license agreement: ``sudo xcodebuild -license``

-3. It is recommended to install Anaconda Python package.
-Download and install Anaconda Python 3.7 Mac installer from `here <https://www.anaconda.com/distribution/#download-section>`_.
+3. It is best to install Anaconda.
+Download  and install the Anaconda Python 3.7 Mac installer `here <https://www.anaconda.com/distribution/#download-section>`_.
 For older versions of MacOS, compatible version of Anaconda can be found in `this table <https://docs.continuum.io/anaconda/install/#old-os>`_ and can be downloaded from `here <https://repo.anaconda.com/archive/index.html>`_.

 4. We recommend using a virtual environment in Conda.

   * In Conda command prompt: ``conda create -n myenv python=3.6``